 - Publish the resulting contents of the repo directory

 to your web server (or set

-serverwebrootin your config.py then use
+serverwebrootin your config.yml then use

 Following the above process will result in a repo directory, which you simply need to push to any HTTP (or preferably HTTPS) server to make it accessible.

-While some information about the applications (and versions thereof) is
+While some information about the applications (and versions thereof)

 corresponding file in the metadata/ directory.
 The

 metadata file covering ALL versions of

 a particular application is named package.id.yml where package.id is

 relevant for binary APKs, except for

 Builds: entries, which should be